rhettg/ink/README.md

 Ink supports user-defined scripts, similiar to the [Scripts to Rule Them All](https://github.com/github/scripts-to-rule-them-all) Concept.

-  * `script/setup` - If it exists and is executable, ink will automatically execute it during `init`
+  * `script/setup` - If it exists and is executable, ink will automatically execute it during `add`
   * `script/update` - If exists and is executable, ink will automatically execute it before anything mutable action.

 ## Installation